friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2015-02-07-Basura-cleanup.md

 - Walzem Creek from Golf course/Midcrown past Windway to Windsor Hill

-     ... yes, all of our creekways drain into Salado

 #### Here's a small record of what we and other community volunteers accomplished.
 ![Gathering in morning at Takas Park](/images/Images, Basura 2015/Basura 2015, getting ready at Takas Park.jpg)